DevDyna/DataThings/README.md

    -  any -> objective & reward -> what the player can give to obtain or can recieve

 ## How it work
-It take all lists of items , *process it* , generate the decrees based on modid name and generate all the assets
+It take all lists of items , *process it* , generate the decrees and all pools based on modid name and generate all the assets

 ## Standards on creation of a compatibility